Digital Nomad Life in Orkney Islands, Scotland

 What residency documents or visas did I need if I will be in Orkney Islands for a while?

 "If you are planning to stay in the Orkney Islands for an extended period, the type of visa or residency document you need will depend on your nationality, the purpose of your stay, and how long you plan to stay.
 If you are a citizen of a country outside the European Economic Area (EEA) and Switzerland, you will generally need a visa to stay in the UK for longer than six months.
 The type of visa you need will depend on why you are coming to the UK, for example, for work, study, or joining family.
 If you are a non-EEA or Swiss citizen coming to the UK for work, you may need a Tier 2 (General) visa.
 You must have a job offer from a licensed sponsor and a valid certificate of sponsorship.
 You must also show that you are being paid an appropriate salary for your job, can support yourself without public funds, and meet the English language requirement.
 If you are coming to the UK for study, you may need a Tier 4 (General) student visa.
 You must have been offered a place on a course, can speak, read, write and understand English, and have enough money to support yourself and pay for your course.
 If you are joining family in the UK, you may need a family visa.
 You must be joining a partner or family member who is a British citizen, settled in the UK, has refugee status or humanitarian protection in the UK.
 If you are a citizen of an EEA country or Switzerland, you generally have the right to live and work in the UK without a visa.
 However, you may need to apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If you are a citizen of a Commonwealth country, you may be eligible for the UK Ancestry visa if one of your grandparents was born in the UK.
 Please note that this is general advice and the exact requirements may vary.
-You should check the latest information on the UK government website or consult with an immigration expert," remarked one member in Orkney Islands.
+You should check the latest information on the UK government website or consult with an immigration expert," explained one person living in Orkney Islands, Scotland.

 What cultural blunders should I try to avoid making in Orkney Islands?